Imagine spending your entire life worrying about nothing. If drilling is your

 tungsten, which is about 7–8), whereas high-speed and carbon steel used in everyday DIY drill bits comes in at about 6–7.
 By comparison, fingernails rank about 2–3 on this scale (maybe slightly less when you've just crawled out of the bathtub), which is why you'll often break your nail if you do something silly like trying to undo a screw (Mohs 6–7) with your fingers.

-It takes the same amount of energy to make, say, a 5cm (2inch) deep screw hole in a plaster wall, no matter how
+In theory, it takes the same amount of energy to make, say, a 5cm (2inch) deep screw hole in a plaster wall, no matter how

 you do it: in scientific terms, you have to "do work" on the wall by applying a force for a distance of